ASHUTOSH-06-SONI/Supply_Chain_Optimization/README.md

 since I hosted this on AWS EC2 Free tier instance, I haven't given any domain name to my website An AI-powered application to forecast product demand and generate intelligent inventory restocking recommendations.
 Built with **Prophet**, **custom clustering algorithms**, and deployed on **AWS EC2** via **Streamlit**.

----Yes, absolutely — you should add the GitHub repo link.

-Even if it just contains the code (and not a live deployment), it:

-✅ Shows your implementation

-✅ Lets judges/devs review your work

-✅ Acts as proof of originality

-✅ Helps if they want to run it locally or understand your logic